Railroad tie: Other uses

 In recent years, wooden railroad ties have also become popular for gardening and landscaping, both in creating retaining walls and raised-bed gardens, and sometimes for building steps as well.
 Traditionally, the ties sold for this purpose are decommissioned ties taken from rail lines when replaced with new ties, and their lifespan is often limited due to rot.
 Some entrepreneurs sell new ties.
 Due to the presence of wood preservatives such as coal tar, creosote or salts of heavy metals, railroad ties introduce an extra element of soil pollution into gardens and are avoided by many property owners.
 In the UK, new oak or pine beams of the same length (2.4m) as standard railway sleepers, but not treated with dangerous chemicals, are available specifically for garden construction.
 In some places, railroad ties have been used in the construction of homes, particularly among those with lower incomes, especially near railroad tracks, including railroad employees.
 They are also used as cribbing for docks and boathouses.

 The Spanish artist Agustín Ibarrola has used recycled ties from Renfe in several projects.

+Most existing railway networks in West Africa rely on legacy infrastructure, featuring narrow gauges and outdated timber or steel sleepers that limit train speeds and load capacities.
+Modernizing this network requires the adoption of standard-gauge tracks fitted with prestressed concrete sleepers, which offer superior durability, track stability, and resistance to tropical weather conditions.
+Integrating these modern track technologies and structural components is essential for establishing a resilient, high-capacity regional transit system capable of supporting heavy freight and high-speed passenger services across the continent.

 In Germany, use of wooden railroad ties as building material (namely in gardens, houses and in all places where regular contact to human skin would be likely, in all areas frequented by children and in all areas associated with the production or handling of food in any way) has been prohibited by law since 1991 because they pose a significant risk to health and environment.
 From 1991 to 2002, this was regulated by the Teerölverordnung (Carbolineum By-law), and since 2002 has been regulated by the Chemikalien-Verbotsverordnung (Chemicals Prohibition By-law), §1 and Annex, Parts 10 and 17.